vault27/Foundation/paloalto.md

     - In-band ports can be used for backup links for both HA1 and HA2 connections when dedicated backup links are not available.
     - The IP addresses of the primary and backup HA links must not overlap each other
     - HA backup links must be on a different subnet from the primary HA links
-    - HA1-backup and HA2-backup ports must be configured on separate physical ports,
+    - HA1-backup and HA2-backup ports must be configured on separate physical ports
     - The HA1-backup link uses port 28770 and 28260, PA-3200 Series firewalls don’t support an IPv6 address for the HA1-backup link; use an IPv4 address
-- HA-3 - Packet forwarding link - for active/active - HA type?
+- HA-3 - Packet forwarding link - for active/active - HA type
     - Layer 2 link that uses MAC-in-MAC encapsulation
     - The firewalls use this link for forwarding packets to the peer during session setup and asymmetric traffic flow
     - It does not support Layer 3 addressing or encryption
     - You cannot configure backup links for the HA3 link, only LAG
     - The firewall adds a proprietary packet header to packets traversing the HA3 link, so the MTU over this link must be greater than the maximum packet length forwarded
-- HA4
+- HA-4
     - Layer 3 type no gateway, no spaning over subnets, HA type
     - Session cache synchronization among all HA cluster members having the same cluster ID + keep-alives between Cluster members
-- HA4 Backup
+- HA-4 Backup

 **CLoud limitations**